Our History, Mission and Staff

 Lance Butler took over as Chairman from Ann Treherne, the founder of the Centre, at the beginning of 2021.
 He was a Trustee of our parent body, the Palmerston Trust, for two years and sees his new role as keeping the Centre going in these difficult times and expanding its intellectual and spiritual reach in Edinburgh and around the world.

-Shereen Elder has been helping the Centre flourish for over five years.
+Laura is the newest addition to the centre.
 She coordinates our people, our venue and ensures that we stay on track to achieve our vision and goals.